That's Incredible Show!

 - The largest pizza ever baked was 122 feet, 8 inches around.

-records.
-Some good sources are The Guinness Book of Records and National
+or records.
+Some good sources are The Guinness Book of Records

-Geographic World, Kid City, and 3-2-1 Contact magazines.
+and magazines such as National Geographic World, Kid City, and 3-2-1 Contact.

 - Verify and approve the chosen records or facts and then have children